daemoncost/Journal-Research-Data-Policy/README-dev.txt

       Quick summary of important info below:
       When you start working on this repo
       1. create your own branch from the dev
+      2. put raw data in data/raw and processed data in data/processed
+      3. put your exploration notebooks in notebooks/exploration, final notebooks in notebooks/reports and pdfs'of final notebooks in  notebooks/pdfs
-      2. write unit tests for new code
+      4. write unit tests for new code
-      3. check that all your unit tests cover your code and run locally
+      5. check that all your unit tests cover your code and run locally
-      4. when you want to commit to your branch, run locally pre-commit: pre-commit run --all-files
+      6. when you want to commit to your branch, run locally pre-commit: pre-commit run --all-files
-      3. if it fails, fix the errors
+      7. if it fails, fix the errors
       (to remove emails, run python
       remove_emails.py -f ./data/processed/test_fail.csv)
-      4. when pre-commit passed all tests, push the changes to the remote feature branch
+      8. when pre-commit passed all tests, push the changes to the remote feature branch
-      5. merge-squash to the dev branch
+      9. merge-squash to the dev branch

 1. Repository Structure